sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 `dgdo` for dots.

 I've also added `dghx`, to force the grouping of hex strings without any prefix as hexadecimal, and to group them appropriately.
-This only makes sense when you have CSS markup on a column of data which is definitely hex.
+This might be useful when you have CSS markup on a column of data which is definitely hexadecimal.
 It's not a thing you would want to enable by default in a terminal emulator.

-The `dgdc` feature, to interpret comma as the decimal separator, is in a similar situation; in most programming languages I can think of trying to use a decimal comma would just be chaotic, but if you know the data you have is like that, then you can tag it in CSS.
+The `dgdc` feature, to interpret comma as the decimal separator, is in a similar situation; in most programming languages I can think of trying to use a decimal comma would be problematic, but if you know the data you have is like that then you can tag it as such to get the intended spacing.

 The way these are enabled in a terminal emulator varies, but there's typically a way to do it in most of the terminals which support